conorbyron/nori/README.md

 first exercise with rust-wasm, three.js, react, tone.js, ts

+the name and inspiration for the experiment came from Toshio Iwai's Tenori-On (2007)

 what I learned:
 - how to have values from tone control three objects and vice versa
 - how to share an array buffer between rust land and js land easily